The problem with most presentations is that they look, sound and feel like presentations.

 The audience fails to be taken into account.

-Here’s how to centre the presentation entirely around your audience.
+Here’s how to centre the presentation entirely on your audience.

 If you’re presenting and I’m looking at your slides, your chance of engaging with me dwindles.